telerik/ajax-docs/controls/multiselect/data-binding/client-side.md

 ## JavaScript Object at Runtime

-You can use the `set_dataSource()` [client-side method]({%slug multicolumncombobox/client-side-programming/overview%}) of the RadMultiSelect object to provide it with a new client-side data source.
-You do not have to provide a server data source or a web service for this to work, you only need to define the proper configuration (columns and fields) to match the data you will pass to the widget.
+You can use the `setDataSource()` of the RadMultiSelect's underlying Kendo UI widget to provide it with a new client-side data source.
+You do not have to provide a server data source or a web service for this to work, you only need to define the proper configuration to match the data you will pass to the widget.

 >caption Example 3: Binding to a JavaScript array